vratidc/vratidc.github.io/contact.md

 **Internship at IMXD Lab**

-Each year, we accept a select number of intern students based on the on-going projects in the lab.
+Each year, we accept a select number of intern students based on the ongoing projects in the lab.
+Prospective intern students may reach out to us through email.

 One of the options to apply is through the [IIT Bombay Research Internship Awards](https://www.ircc.iitb.ac.in/IRCC-Webpage/IITBInternship/){:target="_blank"} program.
 The interns get the opportunity to work with us during the Spring Semester (January to July).
 Applications for this program typically open around August to September.

+To know more about the formal application process for summer internship or semester-long internship at IIT Bombay, please check this link: [Internship Programmes at IITB](http://www.iitb.ac.in/newacadhome/toTraining.jsp){:target="_blank"}.

 <br>